kyleboas/kyleboas.com/about.md

 I've always wanted a link blog, this is where I will be sharing what I am reading or watching.
 Some things will not be football related.

-If you have any suggestions please send them to me at kyle@tacticsjournal.com.
+If you have any suggestions of things to read or watch, please send them to me at <a href="mailto:kyle@tacticsjournal.com">kyle@tacticsjournal.com</a>.